monikagolab/Fraud-Detection-Model/README.md

 This is a synthethic dataset, only about 5% of transactions are fraudulent, making fraud detection a highly imbalanced, binary classification problem.
 Traditional accuracy-based models may fail because they tend to favor the majority (non-fraud) class and miss fraudulent activities.

-Objective: Build a machine learning model that can accurately identify fraudulent e-commerce transactions using customer and transaction data, while handling class imbalance effectively and maximizing the detection of fraud cases.
+Objective: Build a machine learning model that can accurately identify fraudulent e-commerce transactions using customer and transaction data, while handling class imbalance and maximizing the detection of fraud cases.

 **II.
 Solution Approach**